dotnet/docs-aspire/docs/database/sql-server-integration.md

 ### Add SQL Server client

-In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireSqlServerExtensions.AddSqlServerClient%2A> extension method on any <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> to register a `SqlConnection` for use via the dependency injection container.
+In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireSqlServerSqlClientExtensions.AddSqlServerClient*> extension method on any <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> to register a `SqlConnection` for use via the dependency injection container.
 The method takes a connection name parameter.

 ```csharp
 builder.AddSqlServerClient(connectionName: "sql");